bruyo/Control-Flow-in-Shell-Scripting/README.md

 ### For example

+'#!/bin/bash

+if [ $num -gt 0 ]; then

+        echo "The number is postive."'

 ![alt text](/Ct5.JPG)

 When the code is executed, it will print "The number is postive" if the condition is true.

+'#!/bin/bash

+read -p "Enter a number: " num

+echo "You have entered the number $num"

+if [ $num -gt 0 ]; then

+        echo "The number is postive."

+fi'

 ![alt text](/Ct6.JPG)